-With over 40 years' professional performing experience, Howard Potter has been a member of the United States Military Academy Band at West Point, NY; performed as a freelance and Broadway musician in NYC; performed with the Rochester Philharmonic, the Erie Philharmonic, and the National Orchestral Association at Carnegie Hall.
-Dr. Potter is also active as a chamber musician having played jazz vibes in numerous ensembles in Rochester and Western NY (including as featured vibraphonist with the Eastman Jazz Ensemble) as well as having been a long-standing member of the Rochester Philharmonic Orchestra Marimba Band.
-Potter has performed in venues ranging from Carnegie Hall, Avery Fisher Hall, Eastman Theater, Boston's Symphony Hall, Alice Tully Halls to Tanglewood, Saratoga, Wolf Trap, and the Chautauqua Institute, to Broadway, to many other renowned classical stages.
+As a veteran artist/teacher and administrator, Dr. Potter has taught and led at the elementary, middle, high school, collegiate, and community school levels.
+With over 40 years' professional performing experience, Potter has been a member of the United States Military Academy Band at West Point; performed as a Broadway pit orchestra musician in NYC; performed with the Rochester Philharmonic, the Erie Philharmonic, and the National Orchestral Association at Carnegie Hall.
+Dr. Potter is active as a chamber musician having played jazz mallets in numerous ensembles in Rochester and Western NY (including as featured vibraphonist with the Eastman Jazz Ensemble) as well as having been a long-standing member of the Rochester Philharmonic Orchestra Marimba Band.
+Potter has performed in venues ranging from Carnegie Hall, Avery Fisher Hall, Eastman Theater, Boston's Symphony Hall, Alice Tully Halls to Tanglewood, Saratoga, Wolf Trap, and the Chautauqua Institute, to Broadway.